-This article describes how to remove an existing IIS virtual directories OWA and ECP on the Microsoft Exchange Server 2016 and create a new one.
-The rebuilding of these virtual directories helps to reset all settings, recreate them from the scratch and can solve many Exchange problems related to the incorrect operation of OWA or ECP: various page errors, blank screen issues, permission problems, missing files, Outlook connectivity issues etc.
+This article describes how to recreate virtual directories (including OWA and ECP) on Exchange Server 2019/2016/2013.
+The repairing of these virtual directories helps to reset all settings, recreate them from the scratch and can solve many Exchange problems related to the incorrect operation of OWA or ECP: various page errors, blank screen issues, permission problems, missing files, Outlook connectivity issues, ECP runtime errors, HTTP 500 error, etc.

-Let us remind you, that the virtual directories required to access Exchange from a web-based applications (such as Outlook Web App (OWA), Exchange Active Sync, Autodiscover).
-You can manage them in 3 places: EAC, EMS, IIS Manager.
-In Exchange 2016 Mailbox and Client Access roles are consolidated (separate CAS role was eliminated).
+Let us remind you, that the virtual directories are required to access Exchange from web-based applications (such as Outlook Web App (OWA), Exchange Active Sync, Autodiscover).
+You can manage Exchange virtual directories in 3 ways: Exchange Admin Center (EAC), Microsoft Exchange Management PowerShell (EMS), IIS Manager mmc console (%SystemRoot%\System32\Inetsrv\Inetmgr.exe).
+In Exchange 2016/2013 Mailbox and Client Access, roles are merged into one role (separate CAS role was removed).
 Therefore, on the Mailbox server virtual directories are located in 2 different sites:

 OWA and ECP virtual directories in the IIS Manager console look like this:

-You need to determine full name of the virtual directory on which the problems observed.
-To do this, start the Exchange Management Shell console and display a list of all OWA folders in the Exchange organization:
+You need to get the full name of the virtual directory on which the problems are observed.
+To do this, start the Exchange Management Shell console.

-In our example, the name of the directory — owa (Default Web Site):
+In our example, the name of the OWA virtual directory — owa (Default Web Site).

 We are interested in the directory ecp (Default Web Site) on the server named EX2016.

-Display and remember the virtual directory setting (ExternalURL, InternalURL, authentication settings):
+Display and note the current settings of the OWA and ECP virtual directories (ExternalURL, InternalURL, authentication settings):

-Delete the OWA directory on the server ex2016:
+Delete the OWA virtual directory on the server named ex2016: